easystartup-io/k3s-simplified/docs/docs/contributing.md

 There are two ways to consume or contribute to this project.
 Since this is a simple java application, you can install jdk 21 and make changes and compile.
 1. Install intellij idea community edition
 2. Open the build.gradle file as a project
-3. Then to compile just run
+3. Then to compile just run it after selecing jdk21 as your java version

 ## After setup is done, how to run locally
 1. ```./gradlew clean build```